Destin's Best Restaurants

 Tucked away on Florida’s Emerald Coast, the town of Destin is home to cerulean waters that have earned it the moniker of “world’s luckiest fishing village.”
-The pristine waterfront has also attracted some of the restaurant industry’s top talent, who come here for the coastal town’s white-sand beaches, endless supply of fresh seafood, and let’s face it, a damn good view.
-Surrounded by beach towns with heavenly names like Rosemary Beach, Alys Beach, WaterColor and Seaside, the entire 30A corridor has been turned into one foodie haven by the sea, er, gulf.
+The pristine waterfront has also attracted some of the restaurant industry’s top talent, who come here for the white-sand beaches, endless supply of fresh seafood, and, let’s face it, a damn good view.
+The entire 30A corridor has been turned into a foodie haven by the sea, er, gulf.

 This come-as-you-are rustic seafood house is a local favorite.
 While the tongue-in-cheek name may imply nothing is taken too seriously here, the food begs to differ.
 With classics like baked oysters and crab legs, to the restaurant’s own version of a NOLA “peace maker” po’ boy (1/2 fried shrimp, 1/2 roast beef, grilled ham and provolone), this relaxed seafood establishment is a must-visit during any family vacation on the Gulf Coast.